 Since the Victorian Era, properties along “Main St” have been a staple of American life.
 Generally, these properties offer ground-floor retail space with 2 to 5 floors of residential units above.
 Residents and commercial tenants alike appreciate the location amidst all of the action, with convenient access to amenities.

 Additionally, with close proximity to stores, restaurants, and other attractions, it allows more people to walk or bike instead of traveling by vehicle.

 The convenience of living where you work is a popular concept.
 The live + work property is where residents have a workspace or small business that is above, behind, or alongside where they live—for example, a pottery studio or hair salon with an apartment above.

 Adapting Existing Space

-Why the Mixed-Use Real Estate is a Good Idea
+Why Mixed-Use Real Estate is a Good Idea

-Mixed-use property comes in many varieties, sizes, and shapes.
+Mixed-use properties come in many varieties, sizes, and shapes.
 That said, they offer benefits that a traditional single-use development does not.
 For example, a successful commercial property offers a wide range of amenities, convenient locations, and competitive affordability.
-Let’s take a look at some of the reasons why this real estate investment trend will continue to grow in years to come.
+Let’s take a look at some of the reasons why this real estate investment trend will continue to grow in the years to come.